 What is a Primary Care Provider?

-A primary care provider (PCP) is a doctor, nurse practitioner or physician assistant who you select from your health plan’s approved group of providers (network) to handle health care needs like annual checkups and sick visits.
+A primary care provider (PCP), sometimes referred to as a Primary Care Physician, is a doctor, nurse practitioner or physician assistant who you select from your health plan’s approved group of providers (network) to handle health care needs like annual checkups and sick visits.
 Your PCP will also help coordinate additional care you may need such as a visit with a specialist, X-rays or lab work.

 If you have an HMO health plan, you will usually be required to choose a PCP and to get a referral (written notice) from your PCP to see any medical specialists other than an OB/GYN.